BryanSch/Rewards_Backend/README.md

 These rules collectively define how many points should be awarded to a receipt.

-One point for every alphanumeric character in the retailer name.
+1 point for every alphanumeric character in the retailer name.

 50 points if the total is a round dollar amount with no cents.